 Interface fuel treatments change the composition of a forest to reduce the wildfire threat, thereby reducing the wildfire risk.
-This involves reducing the overall fuel load and disrupting both the vertical and horizontal continuity to create fuel strata gaps.
-The overall objective of the fuel treatment prescriptions is to change the fire behaviour potential of these stands from a crown fire to a surface fire under the most dangerous weather conditions (the 90th percentile weather conditions).
-This allows suppression resources to be able to act on the wildfire and defend the adjacent values.
+This involves reducing the overall fuel load and disrupting both the vertical and horizontal continuity to create gaps between the fuel layers.
+The overall objective of the fuel treatment prescriptions is to change the fire behaviour potential of forests from a crown fire to a surface fire under the most dangerous weather conditions (the 90th percentile weather conditions).
+Successful fuel management allows suppression resources to be able to act on the wildfire and defend the adjacent values.
 The detailed strategies for reducing fire behaviour potential are detailed in a fuel management prescription, which is developed by a Registered Professional Forester with wildfire management experience.
 Potential strategies include tree thinning, spacing, pruning, surface debris removal, or creating fuel gaps.
 Treatment areas should be adjacent to the values at risk, a target of at least 100m wide and located up against man-made and natural fuel breaks when possible.